sk97045/booknotes/system-design/system-design-interview/chapter13 - Design a Chat System/README.md

  * they allow easy horizontal scaling
  * they provide low latency access to data
  * Relational databases don't handle long-tail (less-frequently accessed but large part of a distribution) of data well.
 When indexes grow large, random access is expensive.
  * Key-value stores are widely adopted for chat systems.
 Facebook and Discord both use key-value stores.
 Facebook uses HBase, Discord uses Cassandra.
+    1. HBase internally uses LSM Tree and single leader replication so it is faster for writes.
+    2. Chat data is partitioned by chatID

 ## Data models
 Let's take a look at the data model for our messages.

+To know all the chats a user is involved in, this is partitioned on UserId UserId - ChatId
+U1 - C1
+U2 - C2
+U3 - C3

 Message table for one-on-one chat:
 ![one-on-one-chat-table](images/one-on-one-chat-table.png)